Chymyst/chymyst-core/docs/joinrun.md

 - running reactions
 - injecting new molecules and deciding which reactions will run next

-Each reaction site is a local value and is separate from all other reaction sites.
+Each RS is a local value and is separate from all other RSs.
-So, in principle all reaction sites can perform their tasks fully concurrently and independently from each other.
+So, in principle all RSs can perform their tasks fully concurrently and independently from each other.

 In practice, there are situations where we need to force certain reactions to run on certain threads.
 For example, user interface (UI) programming frameworks typically allocate one thread for all UI-related operations, such as updating the screen or receiving callbacks from user interactions.